vishanthashok/vishanthashok/README.md

   ║                                                                  ║
   ║   "Markets, ideas, and everything in between."                   ║ ║                                                                  ║
-  ║   I publish essays on finance, capital markets, and the          ║ ║   random things that grab my attention on trail.                 ║ ║                                                                  ║ ║   Come read.
+  ║   Essays on finance, capital markets, AI infrastructure,         ║ ║   and whatever grabs me on the trail.                            ║ ║                                                                  ║ ║   Come read.
 Subscribe.
 Disagree with me.                        ║ ║                                                                  ║